Leoni introduces measures to stabilise its business and presents details of its VALUE 21 performance and strategy programme

-The Board of Directors intends to significantly reduce the cost base for a sustained increase in profitability.
+The Executive Board intends to significantly reduce the cost base for a sustained increase in profitability.
 As of 2022, VALUE 21 is expected to deliver full run rate structural savings of around EUR 500 million annually compared with 2018.
 To some extent, the savings will be offset by factors such as wage cost increases and price reductions.
 The programme entails restructuring costs amounting to about EUR 120 million, half of it related to headcount and most of which will incur in the 2019 and 2020 financial years.
 Measures include an improvement of direct procurement, efficiency enhancements in production, logistics and indirect procurement as well as reductions of selling expenses, spending on research and development and IT costs.
 Implementation of the first measures is scheduled for the third quarter of 2019.

 (2) Active portfolio management